Shirakumo/lichat-protocol/README.md

 1. If the specified `text` is not of the correct format for the given `key`, it replies with a `malformed-channel-info` error and drops the update.
 1. The internal channel metadata is updated to associate the given `key` with the given `text`.
 1. The user's `set-channel-info` update is distributed to all users in the channel.

+#### 7.7 Server Management (shirakumo-server-management)
+Purpose: adds capabilities for administrative actions like deleting users and channels.

+A new update called `reload` is introduced.
+When the server receives a `reload` update, it must reload any possibly externalised configuration and storage it may hold.

+A new update called `restart` is introduced.
+When the server receives a `restart` update, it must disconnect all clients, clear all caches, prune all expired channels, and effectively restore a state similar to when it is first started up initially.
+This may for example be achieved by restarting the server process, if applicable.

+A new update called `kill` is introduced.
+It is a `target-update`.
+When the server receives a `kill` update, it must react as follows:

+1. If there is no user with a name corresponding to the `target`, the server replies with a `no-such-user` error and drops the update.
+1. The user is removed from all channels it is in.
+1. All connections the user is associated with are disconnected.
+1. The update is sent back to the user.

+A new update called `destroy` is introduced.
+It is a `channel-update`.
+When the server receives a `destroy` update, it must react as follows:

+1. Unlike standard updates, the permission for the update must be checked against the primary channel, rather than the channel the update is targeting.
+1. If there is no channel with a name corresponding to the `channel`, the server replies with a `no-such-channel` error and drops the update.
+1. All users currently in the targeted channel leave the channel.
+1. The channel is removed.
+1. The update is sent back to the user.

+#### 7.8 Pause (shirakumo-pause)
+Purpose: allows throttling high traffic channels to prevent frequent spam by users.

+Channels have a new property, a "pause", as well as a "last update list".
+Delivery of any `channel-update` is modified as follows:

+1. If the `from` field of the update denotes a user whose entry in the "last update list" is a timestamp that's closer to the current timestamp than the channel's "pause", the server responds with a `too-many-updates` error and drops the update.
+1. The current timestamp is placed into the user's entry in the "last update list".

+The "pause" is noted in seconds and has a default value of 0.
+The "last update list" has a default timestamp of 0 for users without an entry.

+A new update called `pause` is introduced.
+It is a `channel-update` and has an additional field called `by`, which must contain an integer in the range [0,infinity[.
+When the server receives a `pause` update, it must react as follows:

+1. The channel's "pause" is set to "by".
+1. The update is distributed to all users in the channel.

+#### 7.9 Quiet (shirakumo-quiet)
+Purpose: allows placing users onto a quiet list that prevents them from reaching any other users.

+Channels have a new property, a "quiet list".
+Delivery of any `channel-update` is modified as follows:

+1. If the `from` field of the update denotes a user that is on the "quiet list", the update is sent back to that user, but not delivered to the rest of the channel.
+1. Otherwise delivery proceeds as normal.

+A new update called `quiet` is introduced.
+It is a `target-update` and a `channel-update`.
+When the server receives a `quiet` update, it must react as follows:

+1. The target user is placed onto the "quiet list" of the channel.
+1. The update is sent back to the user.

+A new update called `unquiet` is introduced.
+It is a `target-update` and a `channel-update`.
+When the server receives an `unquiet` update, it must react as follows:

+1. The target user is removed from the "quiet list" of the channel.
+1. The update is sent back to the user.

 ## See Also